aleksanderbl29/ansible-role-hyperhdr/README.md

 [![CI](https://github.com/aleksanderbl29/ansible-role-hyperhdr/actions/workflows/ci.yml/badge.svg)](https://github.com/aleksanderbl29/ansible-role-hyperhdr/actions/workflows/ci.yml)

-A role to deploy HyperHDR on debian based systems
+A role to deploy HyperHDR on debian based systems.

+Is tested on Ubuntu 2204 and 2404 and Debian 11 and 12 through molecule.
+I use it in my environment with RpiOS based on Debian 11.

 Requirements
 ------------